 Best Instrumentalist: Son Henry

-The best instrumentalist in British blues this year is Alaskan-born Son Henry, who lives in Scotland and received British citizenship.
+The best instrumentalist in British blues for the second year in a row is Alaskan-born Son Henry, who lives in Scotland and received British citizenship.
 A gifted lap-steel player, Henry fronts the popular Son Henry & the East Side Kings band.

 Best Overseas Artist: Joe Bonamassa

 The British Blues Awards are sponsored by the Nottingham Blues Society and voted on by blues fans across the U.K. on the organization's website.
-This year over 1,300 artists and bands were nominated in the 13 categories and voted on by over 5,000 blues fans.
 Check with the British Blues Awards website for more details.